zhiwu-huang/SPDNet/README.md

 Step2: Launch spdnet_afew.m for a simple example.

-If you find any bugs, please contact me via zhiwu.huang@vision.ee.ethz.ch

 ## Related Work/Implementation:

 1. Thanks to Oleg Smirnov who is Sr. Applied Scientist at Amazon, a tensorflow ManOpt library is released to reproduce our SDPNet at https://github.com/master/tensorflow-manopt